Moonscang/MZoxUp/README.md

 **Read this in other languages: [English](README.md), [中文](README_zh.md).**

 ## Important things bear repeating: the project has NOT been uploaded yet, and it still hasn’t, and once more—it hasn’t!
-## Tentative plan: the first usable Beta will appear around 2028-2029.
+## Tentative plan: the first usable Beta will appear around 2028-2029(although we may ship an x86_64-only preview first).
 Stay tuned!
 MZoxUp is a dual-mode (UEFI & Legacy BIOS) boot loader targeting x86-64, ARM64, RISC-V64 and LoongArch64.
 It offers a three-tier privilege scheme—King / root / admin—and a secure-mode rescue terminal named `MZUsh#king->`.
 Together with btrfs snapshots, it enables **second-level** system rollbacks.